 Sensible Ecstasy (video installation, 4 minutes on loop, digital video, color, sound, 2018)

-The performances in Sensible Ecstasy embody a desire to extend beyond the limits of the body and touch the sky, while mobilized by the apparatuses and systems that capitalize on this desire.
-The performances resemble ecstasies of female saints, rendering an uncanny similitude between religious depictions of ecstasy and the state of ecstasy at theme parks, which are emblematic of capitalism in the US.
-The piece evokes an unnerving sense that emotional and affective states of the body have long been harnessed and capitalized on by the dominant culture, including the Catholic Church, which was the most important proxy political organization during the European Later Middle Ages, and now, through proxy political organizations such as entertainment industries.
+The extremely close up portraits in Sensible Ecstasy resemble ecstasies of female saints, expressing desires to extend beyond the limits of the body and touch the sky, while mobilized by roller coasters - apparatuses that capitalize on this desire.
+The installation evokes an unnerving sense that emotional and affective states of the body have long been harnessed and utilized by the dominant culture, including the Catholic Church, which was the most important proxy political organization during the European Later Middle Ages, and now, through proxy political organizations such as entertainment industries.
+The cinematography is in homage to Carl Theodore Dreyer's The Passion of Joan of Arc, in which Renee Falconneti's visage is confined relentlessly in extreme close ups throughout the film.

 Performances by Lucy Kerr, Elyse Desmond, and Kristen DeLillo